dahlbyk/posh-sshell/README.md

 If you are using the version of OpenSSH that comes with Git for Windows, then you will be prompted to enter your key the first time you open a Powershell session following a restart.

-Ifyou are using Pageant as your SSH agent, then Pagent will automatically started and your keys will be added.
+If you are using Pageant as your SSH agent, then Pagent will automatically started and your keys will be added.

 ## Based on work by: